 Here’s something you can begin doing now: Keep a diary of your symptoms and their potential triggers.
 Certain things can trigger an outbreak of rosacea, but these factors differ from person to person.
 Generally, though, anything that makes the face flush could worsen your symptoms.
 These can include different types of foods (such as spicy foods) or alcohol, cosmetics, particular medications, and specific exposures (sun, wind, exercise, hot water).
 You may consider a few weeks of tracking your daily symptoms and including other details about your day such as the weather, food and drinks consumed, general mood, or cosmetics used.
 All of these factors could be potential triggers to the rosacea.
 Perhaps you will find some patterns that will help you in controlling your symptoms.
 In the meantime, there are a few things you can do which may help: Protect your face from the sun, avoid touching or rubbing your facial skin, wash problem areas with a gentle cleanser, avoid overheating, and use products that are labeled non-comedogenic.
 If you’re feeling self-conscious about the redness in your face, cosmetics could help make the problem less obvious.
 Just be careful that they don’t make your rosacea worse.

-Rosacea is a chronic inflammation of the skin that is fairly common (affecting about 1 in 10 adults) and, in some cases, can last for years.
+Rosacea is a chronic inflammation of the skin that is fairly common (affecting about one in ten adults) and, in some cases, can last for years.
 Rosacea is more common in fair-haired and fair-skinned people, and in women.
 It usually starts in people over the age of 20 and causes redness in the face, papules, pustules and patches (red and yellow pimples), edemas and bumps on the nose, and symptoms affecting the eyes.
 Given the range and phases of symptoms, rosacea can be mistaken for acne or other skin problems like skin allergy or eczema.

 In most people, rosacea is cyclic, so symptoms may flare up and diminish over a period of weeks to months.
 In other people, symptoms can stay the same for long periods of time or can steadily worsen over time if not treated.
 There is no exact cause, but some types seem to run in families.
 Researchers believe several things could be going on, including problems with the blood vessels in the skin, sun damage, an abnormal inflammatory reaction, or an adverse effect of some medications.

 By the way, there are various rosacea support groups online where individuals share their experiences.
 You may consider checking one of these out for additional support.
-Columbia students on the Morningside campus can also make an appointment with Counseling and Psychological Services.
-Students at the Medical Center campus can contact Mental Health Services.

 Good luck finding a treatment that works for you!Alice!